UnkindPartition/tasty/README.md

 Here are some caveats to keep in mind regarding dependencies in Tasty:

-1. If Test B depends on Test A, remember that either of the may be filtered out using the `--pattern` option.
+1. If Test B depends on Test A, remember that either of them may be filtered out using the `--pattern` option.
 Collecting the dependency info happens *after* filtering.
 Therefore, if Test A is filtered out, Test B will run unconditionally, and if Test B is filtered out, it simply won't run.